careo/SimpleKSPPlugin/README.md

   * careo <careo@exsurgent.com>

 ## Setup

-You need to setup a couple of shortcuts / symlinks:
+You need to setup a couple of symbolic links (supported in Windows since Vista) within the project:

   * `Library/KSP` -- the directory with the DLLs shipped with KSP.
-On OS X this is `<kspdir>/KSP.app/Contents/Data/Managed/`, and on Windows this is `<kspdir>/KSP_data/Managed`.
   * `Build/Plugins` --  wherever you want your compiled DLL.
 I have it pointing to the `Plugins` directory of a "lite" version of KSP I use for development.

+### OS X Setup

+`Library/KSP` should be a symlnk to `<kspdir>/KSP.app/Contents/Data/Managed/`.

+Open a terminal window and `cd` to this project's root directory, and (substituting `<kspdir>` for the path to whichever KSP install you want:

+    ln -s <kspdir>/KSP.app/Contents/Data/Managed/ ./Library/KSP

+### Windows Setup

+`Library/KSP` should be a symlnk to `<kspdir>/KSP_data/Managed/`

+Open a terminal window and `cd` to this project's root directory, and (substituting `<kspdir>` for the path to whichever KSP install you want:

+    mklink /D <kspdir>\KSP_data\Managed Library\KSP

+Alternately, you can use the "link shell extension" (TODO: can anyone verify this, provide a link to it?).

 ## Contributors